giulong/spectrum/README.md

 > ⚠️ Files Extension<br/>
 > The extension must be `.yaml`.
 The shortened `.yml` won't work.

-Furthermore, you can provide how many env-specific configurations in the same folder, by naming them `configuration-<ENV>.yaml`, where `<ENV>` is a placeholder that you need to replace with the actual environment name.
+Furthermore, you can provide how many profile-specific configurations in the same folder, by naming them `configuration-<PROFILE>.yaml`, where `<PROFILE>` is a placeholder that you need to replace with the actual profile name.

-To let Spectrum pick the right environment-related configuration, you must run with the `-Dspectrum.env` flag.
+To let Spectrum pick the right profiles-related configuration, you must run with the `-Dspectrum.profiles` flag, which is a comma separated list of profile names you want to activate.

 > **_Example:_**
-> When running tests with `-Dspectrum.env=test`, Spectrum will merge these files in this order of precedence:
+> When running tests with `-Dspectrum.profiles=test,grid`, Spectrum will merge these files in this order of precedence:
 > 1. configuration.default.yaml [Spectrum internal defaults]
 > 2. configuration.default.unix.yaml [Spectrum internal defaults for *nix, not read on Windows]
 > 3. configuration.yaml
-> 4. configuration-test.yaml
+> 4. configuration-test.yaml [A warning will be raised if not found, no errors]
+> 5. configuration-grid.yaml [A warning will be raised if not found, no errors]

 Values in the most specific configuration file will take precedence over the others.

 > 💡 Tip<br/>
-> There's no need to repeat everything: configuration files are merged, so it's better to keep values that are common to all the environments in the base configuration.yaml,
+> There's no need to repeat everything: configuration files are merged, so it's better to keep values that are common to all the profiles in the base configuration.yaml,
-> while providing `<ENV>`-specific ones in the `configuration-<ENV>.yaml`
+> while providing `<PROFILE>`-specific ones in the `configuration-<PROFILE>.yaml`

 > ⚠️ Merging Lists<br/>
 > Watch out that list-type nodes will not be overridden.
 Their values will be merged by appending elements!
 For example, if you have these: